roman3017/FinLin/readme.md

 # Formal Verification with Lean4

-The main purpose of this repository is formal verification of results in this report:
+The main purpose of this repository is a formal verification of results showing that all functions on a finite sets are linear upon a suitable injective embedding:

  - http://arxiv.org/abs/2510.20167